-Presented by the AGRO Division of ACS Co-Sponsored by BASF Corporation & DuPont Crop Protection the principal discoverer and father of the neonicotinoid insecticides, following in the path of Paul Müller for the chlorinated hydrocarbons, Gerhard Schrader for the organophosphates, Robert Metcalf for the methylcarbamates, and Michael Elliott for the pyrethroids.
-These are the four major classes of synthetic organic insecticides.
+Presented by the AGRO Division of ACS Co-Sponsored by BASF Corporation & DuPont Crop Protection the four major classes of synthetic organic insecticides.
 The neonicotinoids are the newest class and are gradually replacing the organophosphates and methylcarbamates.
 It is now appropriate and timely for Shinzo Kagabu to receive the Agrochemical Award for his discoveries, developed by Bayer, and laying the background for a family of compounds from several companies.